Yashraj254/Coding-Blogs/clwkikhcq001608l53i260eio.md

     What binding really means here is that a component (for example, an activity) establishes a connection with the Service class to call its methods for performing some actions or retrieving data.

-4. onUnbind(): The `onUnbind()` method is called when the service is `unBound()` from the component using the `unBindServce()` method.
+4. onUnbind(): The `onUnbind()` method is called when the service is unbound from the component using the `unBindServce()` method.
 This is where we can clean up the resources related to binding that are no longer needed.
 It returns a boolean value that decides if you want to call the `onRebind(`) method, returns true if you want to call `onRebind()` else return false.

 5. onRebind(): The `onRebind()` method is called only if `onUnbind()` returns true.
 This method is used to handle new binding requests after the service has been unbound or to reinitialize the resources that have been cleaned up in the `onUnbind()` method.